 As Parkway West finds itself amidst Homecoming week chaos, the return of annual traditions has brought on spirit, competition and an infamous sense of unity that reverberates through the halls.
 From float decorations to Powderpuff, students engage in a variety of activity; however, one event in particular arguably stands out from the rest.

 During the initial weeks of the school year, the entirety of the student body tunes in to vote on their picks for the court: one freshman nominee, two sophomores, three juniors and four seniors.
-With over a dozen clubs, sports, hobbies and passions present among them, the 2024 Homecoming Court comprises the following 10 individuals.
+With over a dozen clubs, sports, hobbies and passions present among them, on Sept.
+27, the following 10 individuals were officially dubbed the members of the 2024 Homecoming Court.

 Freshman